FritscheLab/whiteRRabbit/README.md

 ## 📄 License

-This project is licensed under the [GNU General Public License v3.0 (2025)](https://www.gnu.org/licenses/gpl-3.0.html).
+This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ---